 In this conclusion to the two-part vanity series, John Ritenbaugh bridges the Old and New Testament understanding on this vast, sprawling subject.
 Solomon's statement that all of life is vanity (transitory, useless, and illusory) is only true if one is not. . .

 Prayer to a tool we must learn to use.
 Because we take on the characteristics of those we are around, we should keep company with God continually though prayer.

 The ability to do miracles does not identify a speaker as a representative of God, especially if the signs entice one to depart from the Word of God.
 Jesus warns that if we ask God for protection from demonic influence, we cannot sit back passively; Satan . . .

 Martin Collins affirms that the marriage relationship and the family structure provide a workshop to learn the intricacies (sometimes translated as the mystery) of the God-plane relationship between Christ and the church.
 The mystery is inaccessible to the. . .

-Who is the Woman of Revelation 17 and 18?
-John Ritenbaugh explains that this fallen Woman displays no religious characteristics but instead acts as a city or nation involved in the politics, economics, and culture of its time.
-What nation fits the symbolism?
+The fallen Woman of Revelation 17 and 18 displays no religious characteristics but is instead involved in the politics, economics, and culture of its time.

 Many people believe that our sins are the focus of Passover—but they are wrong!
-John Ritenbaugh shows that Christ, the Passover Lamb, should be our focus.
+Jesus Christ, the Passover Lamb, should be our focus.
 How well do you know Him?